hassan-el-mansouri-khoudari/MyPOKER/README.md

 # MyPoker

-#### MyPoker is an Android application that can be used to keep track of poker games between friends.
+#### MyPoker is a highly simplified personal-utility Android application that can be used to keep track of poker games between friends.

  - The interface is straightforward where one can :
       1) see his ranking over multiple instance of **time intervals** (Last game / Last 3 games / Last 7 games / All ).